stackbit-projects/chiro-3f8db/content/pages/faq.md

           enhance balance.
 Chiropractic adjustments will also improve the overall health and range of motion, leading to an active lifestyle in years of elderliness.
-      - title: How do you base your pricing?
+      - title: Chiropractic Treatment and Office Jobs
         content: >-
           Depending on the scope and timeline of your content needs, we can work on a retainer basis, an hour bank, or a per-project basis.
 Once I